Bad Credit Bridging Loans

 Why borrowers choose Aura Capital

-Speed & certainty: DIPs in one day, completions within 1–2 weeks.
+Speed & certainty: DIPs in one day, completions within 5 to 10 working days.

 Talk to us today.
 Whether you’re recovering from credit issues or need fast refinance to protect equity, Aura Capital will structure a solution that fits your timeline and goals.